Resources

 }

-The code above will print Text field did begin editing
+The code above will print Text field did begin editing whenever the user taps

 into the text field, and begins to type.
 The function textFieldDidBeginEditing